awsdocs/amazon-cloudfront-developer-guide/doc_source/top-referrers-report.md

 ## Downloading Data in CSV Format<a name="top-referrers-csv"></a>

 You can download the Top Referrers report in CSV format\.
-This section explains how to download the report and describes the values in the report\.
+This section explains how to download the report and describes the values in the report\.<a name="top-referrers-csv-procedure"></a>

 **To download the Top Referrers report in CSV format**